Erick-Programmer/Dictionary-Portuguese-API-App/Readme.md

-Development of a Dictionary Portugueses with API (Html, Css, Javascript).
+Development of a Dictionary Portuguese with API (Html, Css, Javascript).